 What makes this composition rule controversial is that not every country reads from left to right.
 Even in countries that do read from left to right, many photographers feel that the direction in which we read is irrelevant to photography composition.

 From my point of view, I’m not going to rule out a potential shot, just because the subject is going in the “wrong” direction.
-Besides, you can always flip the image horizontally afterwards, as long as there are no signs in the image to give the game away.
+Besides, you can always flip the image horizontally afterwards, as long as there are no written signs in the image to give the game away.

 So why bother with the left to right rule?

 The reason why you should know about the left to right rule, and apply it if possible, is because if you ever want to enter your image into a competition, this could be one of the factors that the judges take into consideration.

-Here are some examples of the left to right rule in action.
+Here are some examples of the left to right rule in action

 Leave us a comment